bjo163/devicetype-library/README.md

   - To run the pre-commit script on all files `pre-commit run --all`
   - To uninstall the pre-commit script `pre-commit uninstall`
   - Learn more about [pre-commit](https://pre-commit.com/)
 - GitHub Actions - Automatically run before a PR can be merged.
-Repeats yamllint & validates against NetBox Device-Type Schema.
+Repeats yamllint & validates against clix Device-Type Schema.